bg-write/chatGPT-cheatsheet/README.md

 > _This time, I asked ChatGPT to sum itself up in one sentence to an AI and machine learning expert.
 Pretty cool, right?_

-OK ... but what is AI?
-Machine learning?
-Natural language processing models?
-Transformer architecture?
+OK ... but what does this all mean?

 **AI (Artificial Intelligence)** is a type of computer technology that allows machines to perform tasks that normally require human intelligence. **Machine Learning** is a subset of AI that enables machines to learn from data and improve their performance without being explicitly programmed; in a way, it's learning from itself.

 So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a _lot_ of text data to generate human-like responses and carry out natural language processing tasks.

 **Natural language processing models** are AI models that enable computers to understand, interpret, and generate human language, allowing them to interact with humans through speech or text.
 There are many types of AI models (which I'll detail in a future version of this guide).
-For now, it's important to know that ChatGPT uses the **Transformer** model architecture.
+For now, it's important to know that ChatGPT uses the **Transformer** model.
 Compared to other AI models, the Transformer model is better at generating responses that focus on the _context_ of a conversation.
 What makes ChatGPT special is that it can be picky and focus on the most relevant parts of a user's input instead of having to process an entire sequence at once.

-> _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing),' which informs a lot of the high-level concepts found in this guide._
+> _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing),' which informs a lot of the high-level concepts found in this guide.
+Thank you, Janelle!_

 There are a few ways to look at ChatGPT.
 Here are a few different metaphors: